 Activity note: Participants may choose to take a one-mile hike to see the Santa Elena Canyon.
 The path is uneven in spots and requires some uphill walking.

-Morning: Head for the border to begin your exploration of Big Bend National Park.
-Start with a stop at the Big Bend Ranch State Park to learn more about the history and geology of the area.
+Morning: We'll begin our exploration of Big Bend National Park with a stop at the Visitor Center for the Big Bend Ranch State Park, which features exhibitis on the history and geology of the area.
 The Big Bend Ranch State Park is the largest state park in Texas, encompassing more than 300,000 acres of rugged terrain.

 Lunch: A picnic lunch is provided at the Big Bend National Park.